Gaurav-Khadse/Virat-Kohli-ODI-T20-Performance-Dashboard/README.md

-# Virat Kohli ODI T20 Performance Dashboard.
+# 🏏Virat Kohli ODI T20 Performance Dashboard.

 ## Introduction
 Virat Kohli, one of the most celebrated cricketers of our time, has consistently dominated the ODI and T20 formats with his exceptional batting prowess.
 To gain a comprehensive understanding of his performance trajectory, we built a Virat Kohli Performance Index Dashboard using Power BI.
 This dashboard provides a deep dive into his career statistics across various grounds, opponents, and years, enabling fans, analysts, and sports strategists to explore his data-driven cricketing journey.